securisec/r2wiki/home.md

 ❓ Means unverified or no information
 ```

+SecurisecCTF is looking for new members!
+We are an open to all [Slack](http://invite.securisec.com) community focused on all aspects of information security, and CTF team!
+Anyone with any skill level is welcome to join.
+Our goal is to teach/learn from each other. #ctf #infosec [http://www.securisec.com](http://www.securisec.com) **This is not a radare2 group, or is not affiliated with radare2 in anyway** We do promote healthy discussions on reverse enginnering!

 ## Local web app
   - **Using wiki.js** > To get a local copy of this wiki check out [github](https://github.com/securisec/radare2_wiki)
   - **Using mkdocs** (Is slightly behind the wiki.js implementation)